DavidKosf/GraderPlus/README.md

     * [mg_evalSolutionFunction](#mg_evalSolutionFunction)

 ## General information
-Even though the functions worked fine in our tasks, it is not recommended to use them for real grading.
+The provided test function library was developed during the funded project "Feedback!" of the faculty BCI at TU Dortmund University in Germany.

 ### Integration
-The desired function can simply be uploaded to the desired MATLAB®-Grader Task.
-Every file is a standalone.
-You can call these functions in code based tests.
+Every file is a standalone and provides a specific functionality to test MATLAB Grader tasks.
+Therefore the files that shall be used in the test code must be uploaded as an additional file to the MATLAB®-Grader task.
+Afterwards, you can call these functions in code based tests of the task.
 ### Function and script based solutions
 MATLAB®-Grader differentiates between functions and scripts as solutions.
-Therefore, some of the functions only work in specific cases.
+Therefore, some of the functions only work in script other in function environments.
 ### Function Naming
-You will notice that all function names start with "mg_".
-Some functions are able to find the solution function, thus giving the person solving the freedom of naming it on their own. "mg_" excludes these files from the filter.
-You can add "mg_" to your personal files to avoid trouble.
-If you do not want to do that, you can also tell the filter not to look for functions containing certain keywords.
+All names of the provided functions are prefixed with "mg_".
+This is important as we internally use reflection to search for functions that were provided in the solution code by the student (see mg_isFunction.m).
+The functions prefixed with "mg_" are exclude in the default case.
+If you use helper functions that shall not interfere with the reflection of the solution code you can either prefix your functions with "mg_" or you can use an overload of the XXX function that also filters out your internal functions.

+## Use cases
+TODO: Link examples of Demo Course and shortly describe the problem and how to solve it with this library.

 ## Functions